How do I replace the rear shock on a mountain bike?

 Final Checks

-Finally, take your bike for a short test ride.
-Pay attention to how the rear shock performs.
-If you feel any issues, it may be necessary to revisit the installation or ensure the shock is set correctly for your weight and riding style.
+Finally, take your bike outside.
+Go for a short test ride.
+Pay close attention to how the rear shock feels.
+Does it feel right?
+If something seems off, check the installation again.
+Or make sure the settings are good for you.

 Conclusion